 Regional carriers & direct relationships

-Faced with the prospect of higher costs and potential service lapses, shipping consolidators may be forced to explore alternative avenues to maintain their competitive edge.
+Faced with higher costs and potential service lapses, shipping consolidators may be forced to explore alternative avenues to maintain their competitive edge.
 Jim Cochrane, CEO of the Package Shippers Association, suggests that regional carriers could emerge as beneficiaries, stating, “Don’t assume that if you make these changes that regional carriers aren’t going to get a lot of [the volume], I think they will.”

-Additionally, some industry experts advocate for shippers to consider establishing direct relationships with USPS, thereby circumventing the potential pitfalls associated with the proposed changes to consolidator agreements.
+Additionally, some industry experts advocate for shippers to consider establishing direct relationships with USPS, thereby circumventing the potential pitfalls associated with the changes to consolidator agreements.
 However, as Cirrus Global Advisors' Lossing points out, consolidators offer a distinct advantage in terms of agility and expediency, noting, “Pitney Bowes can get a contract over the finish line in a couple of weeks, and you can start shipping with them.
 That’s not necessarily the case with the Postal Service.”

 The path forward: